How should I take BRIVIACT?

 I'm doing well.
 Can I stop taking BRIVIACT?

 Taking your epilepsy medicine exactly as your doctor recommends is one of the most important things you can do to help manage your seizures.
 Do not stop taking your medicine if your seizures become less frequent or stop altogether.
 BRIVIACT is a daily treatment, so you must continue taking it until your doctor tells you to stop.
-If your doctor decides to stop your BRIVIACT treatment, he or she will give you instructions to slowly stop taking BRIVIACT.
+If your doctor decides to stop your BRIVIACT treatment, he or she will give you instructions on how to slowly stop taking BRIVIACT.

 Do not stop taking BRIVIACT without first talking to a healthcare provider.
 Stopping BRIVIACT suddenly can cause serious problems, including seizures that will not stop (status epilepticus).